 Informations générales (source: ClinicalTrials.gov)

-NCT04919811 En recrutement IDF
+NCT04919811 Active, sans recrutement

-A Single-Arm, Open-Label, Multicenter Phase 2 Study to Evaluate the Efficacy and Safety of Taletrectinib in Patients with Advanced or Metastatic ROS1 Positive NSCLC and Other Solid Tumors
+A Single-Arm, Open-Label, Multicenter Phase 2 Study to Evaluate the Efficacy and Safety of Taletrectinib in Patients With Advanced or Metastatic ROS1 Positive NSCLC and Other Solid Tumors

 Interventional